Stretching Strap for Splits: Step-by-Step Guide

 ## How Long Until You Get Your Splits?

 I'll be real, t no universal timeline. depends on your starting flexibility, age, how consistently you practice, and plain genetics.
-But a rough guide based on what I hear from customers who use a stretching strap for splits training:
+But a rough guide based on what we hear from customers who use a stretching strap for splits training:

 That might sound like a long time.
 But consider this, you'll notice significant improvements in the first 2-3 weeks.
 Your [overall flexibility and range of motion](/blog/what-are-five-benefits-of-foam-rolling) will improve well before you hit the floor.
 The splits are the end goal, but the progress along the way is where the real benefit lives.